Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} introduces the iteration-time abstraction, the multiclass many-server stochastic network with mixed and solo decode modes, and the bundled revenue objective.
 Section~\ref{sec:fluid} develops the many-GPU fluid limit, formulates the steady-state linear program (LP) over per-GPU occupancies, and establishes structural properties such as decode-buffer elimination.
-Section~\ref{sec:policy} constructs the occupancy-anchored gate-and-route policy, proves its asymptotic optimality under bundled pricing, and then analyzes the separate prefill/decode charging scheme together with the corresponding prioritize-and-route policy.
-Section~\ref{sec:slo} extends the fluid LP to an SLI-aware formulation that integrates fairness and latency proxies, and shows convergence of the stochastic occupancies to the SLI-optimal fluid solution.
-Section~\ref{sec:numerical} presents numerical experiments with calibrated parameters and synthetic multiclass workloads, validating the fluid predictions and exploring revenue--SLO tradeoffs.
+Section~\ref{sec:policy} constructs the occupancy-anchored gate-and-route policy and proves its asymptotic optimality under bundled pricing.
+Section~\ref{sec:slo} presents two extensions: a separate prefill/decode charging scheme with its prioritize-and-route policy, and an SLI-aware formulation that integrates fairness and latency proxies.
+Section~\ref{sec:numerical} presents trace-driven replay experiments on empirical Azure traces together with synthetic multiclass workloads, while additional EC experiments validate fluid convergence and component mechanisms.
 Section~\ref{sec:conclusion} concludes and discusses directions for extending the framework.
 Technical proofs and additional lemmas are collected in the electronic companion.